Makoplasty Robotic Total Knee Replacement – An Innovation for Total Knee Replacement

-Modern state of the art Total Knee Replacement means less traumatic techniques to minimize pain, swelling, and bleeding for a quicker recovery and faster return back to a normal, active life.
+Modern, state of the art Total Knee Replacement means less traumatic techniques to minimize pain, swelling, and bleeding for a quicker recovery and faster return back to a normal, active life.
+Robotic technology is now part of this formula.

 - Multimodal Pain Control